timaddg/LogInvestigator-Agent/README.md

 ---

-**Note**: This tool downloads real-world logs from open source repositories for educational and analysis purposes.
+**Note**: This tool downloads real-world logs from the Elastic examples repository for educational and analysis purposes.
 All logs are anonymized and free to use.